Forbu/nd0191-c1-myreads/README.md

 Also running npm start was not working due to an openssl error.
 I had to run `NODE_OPTIONS=--openssl-legacy-provider npm start` to make it work.

+## Erratum

+I did understand at the end of the project that my github commit messages did not comply with the udacity requirements (type: Subject for commit messages), sry ...